diem/website/docs/reference/glossary.md

 - The address of a Libra payment system account is a 16-byte value.
 Users can claim addresses using digital signatures.
 The account address is derived from a cryptographic hash of a user’s public verification key concatenated with a signature scheme identifier byte.
 The Libra payment system supports two signature schemes: Ed25519 (for single-signature transactions) and MultiEd25519 (for multi-signature transactions).
 To sign a transaction sent from an account address, the user, or the custodial client representing the user, must use the private key that corresponds to that account.

-### Admission Control (AC)
+### Client Service (CS)

-- In Libra Core, **admission control** is the sole external interface to the validator.
-Any incoming request (transaction submission or queries) from a client goes through admission control.
-A client does not have the ability to access the storage, or any other component in the system, without going through AC.
+- The Client Service component is the external interface of a Libra node.
+Any incoming client request, such as submitted transactions or queries, must first go through the Client Service.
+A client needs to go through the Client Service component to access storage or any other component in the system.
 This filters requests and protects the system.

-- AC is a validator's entry point for all client interactions.
-It performs basic validity checks on a submitted transaction.
-After completing validity checks, it passes the transaction to [mempool](#mempool).
+- Whenever a client submits a new transaction, the Client Service passes it to [mempool](#mempool).

-- A client will use AC for submitting transactions and performing queries (reads).

 ### Authentication Key